 Before you switch: Find and compare

-Before you cancel your current service, investigate the other options in your area to make sure you can switch in a timely manner and get the improvements you are looking for, whether that be a lower price, faster speed or better reliability.
+Before you cancel your current service, investigate the other options in your area to make sure you can switch promptly and get the improvements you want, whether a lower price, faster speed or better reliability.

 How to find internet providers near you